 - Harm to the mother's kidneys and other organs

 - Low birth weight and early delivery of the infant

 - I'm pregnant, and I've never had high blood pressure before, but I do now.
 Will I always have it?

 Some women who have never had HBP develop it while they are pregnant.
-This condition is known as Pregnancy Induced Hypertension (PIH).
+This condition is known as Pregnancy Induced Hypertension (PIH), (also called gestational hypertension).
 It usually disappears after delivery.
 According to the National Heart, Lung, and Blood Institute (NHLBI), high blood pressure affects 6-8 percent of all pregnancies in the United States.
 Almost 70 percent of these cases are in first-time pregnancies.
 If the mother is not treated, HBP is dangerous to both the mother and baby.
 That's why doctors usually keep a close watch on a woman's blood pressure during pregnancy.

-PIH is closely related to preeclampsia, or toxemia of pregnancy.
+PIH is closely related to preeclampsia (sometimes known as toxemia of pregnancy).
 This disorder can endanger the lives of both mother and child.
 Specifically, it can:

 - Harm the placenta